LuisEGV/Blockchain/README.md

 This is the guide to learning the basic fundamentals of Blockchain development.

 This guide is devided into three main parts, "Blockchian Fundamentals", "Blockchain Development" and "Finance".
 Please feel free to add more content or add a short description.
+Any questions can be sent to luis.gonzalez@minerva.kgi.edu.

 # Cryptography